-A programme of talks on topics of local historical interest, or on wider issues which relate to such events in the village;
+Talks on topics of local historical interest or on wider issues relating to the village

-Visits to local and distant sites, landscapes, properties, buildings, record offices, archives etc.;
+Visits to various sites, landscapes, properties, buildings, record offices, archives etc.